Peugeot E-3008

 Packing an available 96.9 kWh long-range battery that delivers a jaw-dropping 435 miles of WLTP range, and showcasing a revolutionary 21-inch curved Panoramic i-Cockpit dashboard natively powered by ChatGPT, the E-3008 serves as the ultimate yardstick for what European EVs are capable of.
 It provides a fascinating, forbidden-fruit glimpse into the exact technology and engineering that will soon underpin the next generation of electric Jeeps, Chryslers, and Rams heading to American soil.

-Technical Architecture: Battery & Performance (Peugeot E-3008)
+Battery & Performance

 The completely redesigned E-3008 sits on the STLA Medium platform, stepping away from legacy shared platform constraints to pack massive range ceilings.